Greg Abbott: Education

-Abbott is an advocate of using government funds to help families send their children to private schools.
-In multiple legislative sessions, he attempted to push through a bill providing what he called "Education Savings Accounts" (ESAs).
+Abbott supports using government funds to help families send their children to private schools.
+In multiple legislative sessions he advocated a bill providing what he called "Education Savings Accounts" (ESAs).
 The bill repeatedly hit roadblocks in the Texas House of Representatives, where Democrats and rural Republicans believed the program would harm public school funding.
-When the legislation failed to pass again in the 88th Regular Session, Abbott called multiple special sessions to approve the program.
+When the legislation failed to pass in the 88th Regular Session, Abbott called multiple special sessions to approve it.
 The special sessions expired without passing the legislation.

-Leading into the 2024 elections, Abbott campaigned against incumbent House Republicans who voted against his voucher program in hope of replacing them with members more supportive of his view.
+Leading into the 2024 elections, Abbott campaigned against incumbent House Republicans who voted against his voucher program in hope of replacing them with members supportive of it.
 The campaign succeeded in securing a majority of House members in the 89th legislative session who supported Abbott's ESA program.
-House Democrats attempted to put the issue of vouchers before the voters in a referendum but were unsuccessful, and the bill passed the House with near unanimous Republican support.
+House Democrats attempted to put the issue of vouchers before the voters in a referendum but failed, and the bill passed the House with near unanimous Republican support.
 The legislation Abbott signed in 2025 gave participating families around $10,000 to cover tuition fees and other school-related expenses.